Science, technology, engineering, and mathematics: United States

 In the United States, the acronym began to be used in education and immigration debates in initiatives to begin to address the perceived lack of qualified candidates for high-tech jobs.
 It also addresses concern that the subjects are often taught in isolation, instead of as an integrated curriculum.
-Maintaining a citizenry that is well versed in the STEM fields is a key portion of the public education agenda of the United States.
+Maintaining a citizenry that is well-versed in the STEM fields is a key portion of the public education agenda of the United States.
 The acronym has been widely used in the immigration debate regarding access to United States work visas for immigrants who are skilled in these fields.
 It has also become commonplace in education discussions as a reference to the shortage of skilled workers and inadequate education in these areas.
 The term tends not to refer to the non-professional and less visible sectors of the fields, such as electronics assembly line work.

 National Science Foundation

 Many organizations in the United States follow the guidelines of the National Science Foundation on what constitutes a STEM field.
-The NSF uses a broader definition of STEM subjects that includes subjects in the fields of chemistry, computer and information technology science, engineering, geosciences, life sciences, mathematical sciences, physics and astronomy, social sciences (anthropology, economics, psychology and sociology), and STEM education and learning research.
+The NSF uses a broad definition of STEM subjects that includes subjects in the fields of chemistry, computer and information technology science, engineering, geoscience, life sciences, mathematical sciences, physics and astronomy, social sciences (anthropology, economics, psychology, and sociology), and STEM education and learning research.

 The NSF is the only American federal agency whose mission includes support for all fields of fundamental science and engineering, except for medical sciences.
-Its disciplinary program areas include scholarships, grants, fellowships in fields such as biological sciences, computer and information science and engineering, education and human resources, engineering, environmental research and education, geosciences, international science and engineering, mathematical and physical sciences, social, behavioral and economic sciences, cyberinfrastructure, and polar programs.
+Its disciplinary program areas include scholarships, grants, and fellowships in fields such as biological sciences, computer and information science and engineering, education and human resources, engineering, environmental research and education, geoscience, international science and engineering, mathematical and physical sciences, social, behavioral and economic sciences, cyberinfrastructure, and polar programs.

 Immigration policy

 Although many organizations in the United States follow the guidelines of the National Science Foundation on what constitutes a STEM field, the United States Department of Homeland Security (DHS) has its own functional definition used for immigration policy.
-In 2012, DHS or ICE announced an expanded list of STEM designated-degree programs that qualify eligible graduates on student visas for an optional practical training (OPT) extension.
+In 2012, DHS or ICE announced an expanded list of STEM-designated degree programs that qualify eligible graduates on student visas for an optional practical training (OPT) extension.
 Under the OPT program, international students who graduate from colleges and universities in the United States can stay in the country and receive up to twelve months of training through work experience.
 Students who graduate from a designated STEM degree program can stay for an additional seventeen months on an OPT STEM extension.

-STEM-eligible degrees in US immigration

-An exhaustive list of STEM disciplines does not exist because the definition varies by organization.
-The U.S. Immigration and Customs Enforcement lists disciplines including architecture, physics, actuarial science, chemistry, biology, mathematics, applied mathematics, statistics, computer science, computational science, psychology, biochemistry, robotics, computer engineering, electrical engineering, electronics, mechanical engineering, industrial engineering, information science, information technology, civil engineering, aerospace engineering, chemical engineering, astrophysics, astronomy, optics, nanotechnology, nuclear physics, mathematical biology, operations research, neurobiology, biomechanics, bioinformatics, acoustical engineering, geographic information systems, atmospheric sciences, educational/instructional technology, software engineering, and educational research.
+As of 2023, the U.S. faces a shortage of high-skilled workers in STEM, and foreign talents must navigate difficult hurdles to immigrate.
+Meanwhile, some other countries, such as Australia, Canada, and the United Kingdom, have introduced programs to attract talent at the expense of the United States.
+In the case of China, the United States risks losing its edge over a strategic rival.